Lithuania in the Eurovision Song Contest 2013

-Lithuania participated in the Eurovision Song Contest 2013 with the song "Something" written and performed by Andrius Pojavis.
+Lithuania was represented at the Eurovision Song Contest 2013 with the song "Something", written and performed by Andrius Pojavis.
 The Lithuanian broadcaster Lithuanian National Radio and Television (LRT) organised the national final "Eurovizijos" dainų konkurso nacionalinė atranka (Eurovision Song Contest national selection) in order to select the Lithuanian entry for the 2013 contest in Malmö, Sweden.
 The national final took place over ten weeks and involved 39 competing entries.
 In the final, seven entries remained and the winner was selected over two rounds of voting.
 In the first round, the combination of votes from a jury panel and a public vote selected the top three to qualify to the superfinal.
-In the superfinal, a jury vote entirely selected "Something" performed by Andrius Pojavis as the winner.
+In the superfinal, a jury vote entirely selected "Something", performed by Andrius Pojavis, as the winner.

 Lithuania was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 14 May 2013.
 Performing during the show in position 10, "Something" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 18 May.
 It was later revealed that Lithuania placed ninth out of the 16 participating countries in the semi-final with 53 points.
 In the final, Lithuania performed in position 2 and placed twenty-second out of the 26 participating countries with 17 points.

 Background

 Prior to the 2013 contest, Lithuania had participated in the Eurovision Song Contest thirteen times since its first entry in 1994.
-The nation’s best placing in the contest was sixth, which it achieved in 2006 with the song "We Are the Winners" performed by LT United.
-Following the introduction of semi-finals in 2004, Lithuania, to this point, has managed to qualify to the final four times.
-In the 2012 contest, "Love Is Blind" performed by Donny Montell qualified to the final where the song scored 70 points and placed 14th.
+The nation's best placing in the contest was sixth, which it achieved in 2006 with the song "We Are the Winners", performed by LT United.
+Following the introduction of semi-finals in 2004, Lithuania, to this point, had managed to qualify to the final five times.
+In the 2012 contest, "Love Is Blind" performed by Donny Montell qualified to the final, where the song scored 70 points and placed 14th.

 For the 2013 contest, the Lithuanian national broadcaster, Lithuanian National Radio and Television (LRT), broadcast the event within Lithuania and organised the selection process for the nation's entry.
 Other than the internal selection of their debut entry in 1994, Lithuania has selected their entry consistently through a national final procedure.
 LRT confirmed their intentions to participate at the 2013 Eurovision Song Contest on 12 September 2012 and announced the organization of "Eurovizijos" dainų konkurso nacionalinė atranka, which would be the national final to select Lithuania's entry for Malmö.